A dog can lose a leg and still live a full, joyful, tail-wagging life — but the first few months of care make all the difference.

 Pain and Phantom Limb Sensations

 Yes, dogs can experience phantom limb sensations — neurological signals that feel like the missing limb is still there.
 Signs include chewing or licking at the amputation site, sudden flinching, or unexplained crying.
 This is real discomfort, not behavioral.
 Talk to your vet about medications like gabapentin, which is commonly used to address this nerve-related pain.
-In my experience, dogs on gabapentin during early recovery adapted faster and seemed calmer overall.
+From what I’ve seen and heard from other owners, dogs on gabapentin during early recovery often adapted faster and seemed calmer overall.
+You can read more about this in my phantom pain and nerve sensitivity guide for tripod dogs.

 Long-Term Care: The Joints You Still Have

 This is something that doesn’t get talked about enough.
-A tripod dog puts significantly more stress on their remaining three legs — especially the joint directly opposite the missing limb.
-Over time, this can lead to early-onset arthritis and joint wear.
+A tripod dog places significantly more stress on their remaining three legs, especially the joint directly opposite the missing limb.
+Over time, this increased loading is widely believed to contribute to earlier-onset arthritis and joint wear in those limbs.

 Protecting the remaining limbs is a long game, and it starts now.